Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

 \subsubsection{Validity of Regression‑Imputed Data Versus Noise Baselines}

-The second set of experiments is designed to not only verify Theorems 1 and 2 but also demonstrate that imputed data can effectively support classifier tasks.
-In this case, VPFD is chosen with its gaze modality masked and reconstructed using three different methods: MLP-predicted values, MLP prediction with Gaussian noise, and pure random noise.
+The second set of experiments is designed not only to verify Theorems 1 and 2 but also to demonstrate that imputed data can effectively support classification tasks.
+In this case, VPFD is chosen with its gaze modality masked and imputed using three different methods: MLP-predicted values, MLP prediction with Gaussian noise, and pure random noise.
 We refer to the modified datasets as $\text{VPFD}_{\text{MLP}}$, $\text{VPFD}_{\text{MLP+noise}}$, and $\text{VPFD}_{\text{noise}}$, respectively.
-The added noise follows a zero‑mean Gaussian distribution whose standard deviation is twice the largest absolute value in the original VPFD gaze data.
-Finally, we train four separate MLP classifiers using 80\% of the original VPFD dataset and each of the three modified versions, respectively.
-All models are evaluated on the same test set—20\% of the original VPFD data—to ensure a consistent basis for comparison.
-Table \ref{tab:results2} clearly shows that the classifier trained on regression-generated data maintains a similar performance to the one trained on the original data.
-This demonstrates the potential of data synthesis as a solution for addressing missing data.
-However, the introduction of noise, whether partial or complete, increases the distribution difference between the original and generated data, leading to degraded classifier performance.
+The added noise follows a zero-mean Gaussian distribution whose standard deviation is set to twice the maximum absolute value of the original VPFD gaze signal.
+Table~\ref{tab:results2} shows that the classifier trained on regression-generated data achieves performance comparable to training on the original data, highlighting the utility of imputation for missing modalities.
+By contrast, injecting noise--partially or entirely--increases the distributional mismatch and degrades classifier performance.